 7A.2.10 Where a Market Participant has submitted a Balancing Submission in accordance with clause 7A.2.9 after Gate Closure, the Market Participant must, as soon as reasonably practicable provide the IMO with written details of the nature of the Internal Constraint or External Constraint, when it occurred and its duration.

-7A.2.11 Where the Electricity Generation Corporation has submitted an updated Balancing Portfolio Supply Curve in accordance with clause 7A.2.8(d) or 7A.2.8(e) after the time specified in these clauses it must, as soon as reasonably practicable, provide the IMO with written details of the nature of the Forced Outage, when it occurred, its duration and information substantiating the commercial impact.
+7A.2.11 Where Verve Energy has submitted an updated Balancing Portfolio Supply Curve in accordance with clause 7A.2.8(c) or 7A.2.8(d) after the time specified in these clauses it must, as soon as reasonably practicable, provide the IMO with written details of the nature of the Forced Outage, when it occurred, its duration and information substantiating the commercial impact.

 7A.2.12 A Market Participant must: